Undiagnosed Mystery Illness: When Every Lead Has Failed

 The Quest For Optimal Health and Quality of Life

-My best advice to anyone who is suffering with an undiagnosed condition, is to keep pressing your care team to move forward and to never doubt yourself; only you know how you feel and can accurately relay that information to your providers.
+My best advice to anyone suffering from an undiagnosed condition is to keep pressing your care team to move forward and to never doubt yourself.
+Only you know how you feel and can accurately relay that information to your providers.

-Practitioners must treat the patient and not the lab results.
-If you can't get answers, move on to another physician until you find someone who will listen; it may take diligence and effort to make that happen, but do not be afraid to be proactive in your quest for help.
-Even if they tell you "it's all in your head" and suggest a psychiatric evaluation, do it.
-It's the only way to prove that your symptoms are not psychosomatic and to get someone to listen and take your situation seriously.
-Do not ever give up, do your homework, read, and network, which is what I am doing now.
+Practitioners must "treat the patient" and not the lab results.
+If you can't get answers, move on to another physician until you find someone who'll listen.
+It may take diligence and effort to make that happen, but don't be afraid to be proactive in your quest for help.
+Even if they tell you "it's all in your head" and suggest a psychiatric evaluation, go ahead and do it.
+It's the only way to prove your symptoms are not psychosomatic and get someone to listen and take your situation seriously.
+Do not ever give up, do your homework, read, and network like I'm doing now.

-Sometimes it takes an army to get answers and you will have to fight small, and seemingly never-ending battles to get those answers.
+Sometimes it takes an army to get answers and you'll have to fight small and seemingly never-ending battles to get answers.
 It's worth the fight to get your life back and feel good again.

 Current Leads and Closed Doors